bayfrontmedia/bones/docs/install/manual.md

 Or, change "storage" to whatever you want the public storage directory to be named.

+### Caching items

+Performance can be greatly improved by caching items.
+This should only be done in a production environment, where items remain unchanged.

+Items can be cached with the `php bones cache:save` console command.

+For more information, see [console commands](../usage/console.md).

 ### Installation complete

 At this point, installation of Bones should be complete.